Madison Square Garden (1925): Boxing

 Boxing was Madison Square Garden III's principal claim to fame.
-The first bout took place on December 8, 1925, a week before its official opening.
+The first bout took place on December 11, 1925, a week before its official opening, as world light heavyweight champion Paul Berlenbach defended his title against challenger Jack Delaney before more than 22,000 fans.

 On January 17, 1941, 23,190 people witnessed Fritzie Zivic's successful welterweight title defense against Henry Armstrong, still the largest crowd at any of the Gardens.

 Hockey

 The New York Rangers, owned by the Garden's owner Tex Rickard, got their name from a play on words involving his name: Tex's Rangers.
 However, the Rangers were not the first NHL team to play at the Garden; the New York Americans had begun play in 1925 – and officially opened the Garden in front of 17,000 by losing to the Montreal Canadiens, 3-1 – Shorty Green of the Americans was the first player to score a goal in the arena.
 The Americans were so tremendously successful that Rickard wanted his own team.
 The Rangers were founded in 1926 and played their first game in the Garden on November 16, 1926.
 Both teams played at the Garden until the Americans suspended operations in 1942 due to World War II.
 In the meantime, the Rangers had usurped the Americans with their own success, winning three Stanley Cups between 1928 and 1940.
 The refusal of the Garden's management to allow the postwar resurrection of the Americans team was one popular theory underlying the Curse of 1940, which supposedly prevented the Rangers from winning another Stanley Cup until 1994.
 Another alleged cause of "The Curse" stemmed from manager Kilpatrick burning the Garden's mortgage papers in the bowl of the Stanley Cup, made possible by receipts from the 1940 Cup run.
 Hockey purists believed that the trophy had been "defiled", leading to the Rangers' woes.

 The New York Rovers, a farm team of the Rangers, played in the Garden on Sunday afternoons, while the Rangers played on Wednesday and Sunday nights.
 Tommy Lockhart managed the Rovers games and introduced on-ice promotions such as racing model aircraft and bicycles around the arena, figure skating acts Shipstads & Johnson Ice Follies and Sonja Henie, and a skating grizzly bear.
 The fourth floor of the Garden had a second sheet of ice, used for public skating, recreational hockey, and as the Rangers' practice facility.